PokeAPI/ditto/README.rst

 .. code:: python

     from data.v2.build import build_all
-    # This will take a loooong time!
     build_all()

-Once that’s done, you can finally update Ditto’s data:
+The above step can take a really long time to complete.
+Once it’s done, you can finally update Ditto’s data:

 .. code:: bash